Gilgamech/website/Gillogisms.md

 - 'The most common way people give up their power is by thinking they don't have any.' - Alice Walker
 - 'The most expensive part of an American car is the health insurance.' - Ross Perot

-### Science &amp; Technology
+### Science & Technology

-- 'Armor turns sharp clubs (aka swords) into dull clubs, dull clubs &amp; arrows (&amp; bullets) into mild bodyslams, and fighters into statues.' -Shadiversity
+- 'Armor turns sharp clubs (aka swords) into dull clubs, dull clubs & arrows (& bullets) into mild bodyslams, and fighters into statues.' -Shadiversity
 - 'Two possibilities exist: Either we are alone in the universe or we are not.
 Both are equally terrifying.' - Arthur C Clarke.
 - 'Having oil to fuel modern forts, navies, and infantry transports is a strategic national defense concern, and thus any threat to the supply of oil to the country is a threat to the security of the country.
 One of the defining features of this age is that oil is the resource of the day, not grass, farmland, saltpeter, unstable nuclei, or antimatter.' - Peter Zeihan
 - 'Organized religion can't exist without farming.' - Peter Zeihan